Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

         * Anticipate a scaling based on known usage patterns
         * Example: increase the min capacity to 10 at 5 pm on Fridays
 * Predictive Scaling: Uses Machine Learning to predict future traffic ahead of time

+!!! tip

+    Target tracking is only for unpredictable workloads

 #### Additional Scaling Settings